MicrosoftDocs/windows-itpro-docs/windows/keep-secure/deploy-device-guard-enable-virtualization-based-security.md

 In addition to the hardware requirements found in [Hardware, firmware, and software requirements for Device Guard](requirements-and-deployment-planning-guidelines-for-device-guard.md#hardware-firmware-and-software-requirements-for-device-guard), you must confirm that certain operating system features are enabled before you can enable VBS:

 - With Windows 10, version 1607 or Windows Server 2016:<br>
-Hyper-V Hypervisor, which is enabled automatically  (shown in Figure 1).
+Hyper-V Hypervisor, which is enabled automatically.
+No further action is needed.

-- With an earlier version of Windows 10, or Windows Server 2016 Technical Preview 5 or earlier:<br> Hyper-V Hypervisor and Isolated User Mode (not shown).
+- With an earlier version of Windows 10, or Windows Server 2016 Technical Preview 5 or earlier:<br> Hyper-V Hypervisor and Isolated User Mode (shown in Figure 1).

 > **Note**&nbsp;&nbsp;You can configure these features by using Group Policy or Deployment Image Servicing and Management, or manually by using Windows PowerShell or the Windows Features dialog box.

 ![Turn Windows features on or off](images/dg-fig1-enableos.png)

-Figure 1.
-Enable operating system feature for VBS
+**Figure 1.
+Enable operating system features for VBS, Windows 10, version 1511**

 After you enable the feature or features, you can enable VBS for Device Guard, as described in the following sections.